The strange, growing appeal of anti-humanismWritten by Subby Szterszky

 All the videos adopt a similar tone and end with the tagline, “Nature doesn’t need people.
 People need nature.”

-There’s no question these short films are beautifully produced, combining as they do gorgeous nature imagery with the charismatic talents of their voice cast.
+There’s no question these short films are beautifully produced, combining gorgeous nature imagery with the charismatic talents of their voice cast.
 They make for compelling viewing.

 The basic message: Nature is good, humanity is bad